Coop amba: Subsidiaries

 Coop amba wholly owns the three subsidiaries of Coop Danmark, Coop Invest and Coop Bank.
 Coop Invest owns Republica A/S, an advertising company focused on retail sales, and Severin A/S, a training center first built in 1932.

 Coop Danmark

 Coop Danmark is the second-biggest retailer of consumer goods in Denmark, with a market share of 40% and 1.4 million members.
 Its main competitors are the dominant Salling Group (covering Netto, Føtex and Bilka), REMA 1000, Dagrofa (covering SPAR, Meny and Kiwi) and Lidl.
-With around 1,200 supermarkets, discount stores and hypermarkets in Denmark, Coop Danmark operates the following stores: Kvickly, Brugsen, SuperBrugsen, Dagli'Brugsen, LokalBrugsen, Fakta, Irma.
-Coop Danmark and its subsidiaries have more than 36,000 employees and post a yearly turnover of 50 billion DKK.
+With 939 (2024) supermarkets, discount stores and hypermarkets in Denmark, Coop Danmark operates the following stores: Kvickly, Brugsen, Dagli'Brugsen, SuperBrugsen & 365discount, and is known for the now closed chains LokalBrugsen, Fakta & Irma.
+Coop Danmark and its subsidiaries have 38,527 employees (2024) and post a yearly turnover of 45.859 billion DKK (2024).

 In April 2017, Coop Danmark launched a digital crowdfunding platform in cooperation with Lendino.
 Major projects include the development of environmentally friendly cattle feeding with a budget of 2.5 million DKK, an apple orchard on Fejø for 660.000 DKK, and a whiskey distillery on Ærø.